 05 of 05

-Getting fed up with the haphazard scatter of my portable devices and their unsightly cords crisscrossing your desk?
-One cheapskate solution -- plug an AC-to-USB adapter into the wall and run a few mini-USB cables into a stylish red basket with inline handles.
-Then fix several small binder clips (surprise!) in the handle space to anchor the USB cords when not in use.
-Now, when you need to charge my smartphone, MP3 player or Kindle, just plug and place it into the basket, where it refuels safely... out of sight.
+Getting fed up with the haphazard assortment of portable devices and their unsightly cords crisscrossing your desk?
+One low-cost solution: Plug an AC-to-USB adapter into the wall and run a few mini-USB cables into a stylish basket with inline handles.
+Then fix several small binder clips in the handle space to anchor the USB cords when not in use.